thinkocapo/full-stack-fund/README.md

 MasterContract gets deployed, then 1 user deployed a new lottery, which added 1 ether to the Lottery contract.
 Then a 2nd user called `addActivePlayer`, which added 1 more ether.
 So now the Lottery has 2 active players and 2 ether.
 This is the max so it pays out, and house collects its fee.

 ### React.js App - Instructions
+**Note** - This app is in `/src` and you'll also run `/setup-ethereum-react` once using node, to deploy MasterContract.
+This only needs to be done once, similar to how a Token Issuing is only done once.
+End users will interact with the MasterContract after that, using the React app rendered in their browser.
 1. Run 'ganache-cli testrpc' in a new terminal
 2. node setup-ethereum-react.js - this deploys Master Contract and logs its address.
 Copy/paste this address into App.js state.masterContractAddress.
 In a Prod setup this would be supplied by a backend-app.
 3. `npm start` and open `localhost:3000` in a browser with **Metamask**